-Tryptophan is an important essential amino acid that may be harder for you to get on a vegan diet.
+Tryptophan is an important essential amino acid that may be harder for you to get on a vegan diet (along with other amino acids like lysine and methionine).

 With that said, it’s still not difficult to meet the recommended dietary allowance (RDA) if you’re eating the right kind of foods.